Lilypad-Tech/lilypad-docs/lilypad/lilypad-milkyway-examples/stable-diffusion-sdxl.md

 In this video, Sam demos the use of SDXL in the Lilypad network.

 {% embed url="https://youtu.be/RBECCMl_fco" %}
-Lilypad \[CLI] Stable Diffusion with SDLX 0.9 Demo
+Lilypad \[CLI] Stable Diffusion with SDXL 0.9 Demo
 {% endembed %}

 ### Looking for Smart Contracts?